 "The fabrication or induction of illness in children is a relatively rare form of child abuse.
 Where concerns exist about fabricated or induced illness, it requires professionals to work together, evaluating all the available evidence, in order to reach an understanding of the reasons for the child's signs and symptoms of illness.
 At all times professionals need to keep an open mind to ensure that they have not missed a vital piece of information".
 Taken from "Safeguarding Children in whom illness is fabricated or induced" HM Government.
-This supplementary guidance to "Working Together to Safeguard Children" will be adopted by Madeley Academy and we will adhere to our duties to refer as set out on pages 31 & 32 paragraphs 3.84-3.89.
+This supplementary guidance to "Working Together to Safeguard Children" will be adopted by Madeley Academy and we will adhere to our duties set out in "Working Together".